andrewsilva9/stardata_analysis/README.md

 ### What's actually here:

-So far, just the .ipynb for pulling in a replay and seeing what's inside.
-I still have some exploration to do, as it seems so far that units never lose health...
-But again, this is a decent introduction at least.
+So far, just a couple of iPython notebooks for me to explore the data.
+And a .md file with a dump of information so I don't lose it later.
+That's [available here](whats_in_a_frame.md)